How to Find the Default Gateway IP in Linux [4 Best Methods]

 2. route Command

 The route command is another powerful utility for managing routing tables in Linux.
 The route command provides a straightforward approach to retrieve the default gateway IP in Linux.
 It offers additional options and flags to handle more complex routing scenarios.
-To find the default gateway IP using this method, follow these steps:
+To show default gateway Linux using this method, follow these steps:

 1. Access the Terminal window and enter the following command, and press Enter: